 To install a VM running Debian GNU/Linux follow the instructions below:

 - 1. Open VirtualBox. - 2.
-Click on the "New" button in the upper left corner.
+Click on the "New" button.

 3. Enter a name for your VM, and if this is not automatically done select Type: \rightarrow Linux, and Version: \rightarrow Debian (64-bit).5 Press "Next".